To say that child custody is complicated would be an understatement.

 - Your child does not get to decide which parent they want to live with at 14 (or any other age).

 - You do not need your ex’s consent to take a vacation with your children.
 You need to notify him where you are going, where you are staying, the dates of travel, and a phone number where you will be in case of an emergency.

 - Even if your ex doesn’t pay you child support, you still must let them see the children.

 - Your ex can’t just give up his rights in exchange for not paying child support.
 A judge must find that terminating your ex’s rights is in your child’s best interest.

-- Mothers do not get to decide where the children go to school.
+- Unmarried Mothers and married ones too, do not get to decide where the children go to school.
 Nevada law favors joint legal custody.

 - Your child’s father can attend ALL your children’s medical appointments.

 - The children’s father is permitted to be at all school events, including parent-teacher conferences, open house, and school productions.

 - If you have joint custody, you are required to keep the children’s father informed of all significant medical issues and educational issues related to your children.